 Use a VPN

-My first recommendation is to use a VPN.
-You can even use a free VPN service.
-VPN stands for Virtual Private Network and using one is a great step toward securing your site.
+My first recommendation is to download a VPN.
+There are some free options available, but with limited functionality.
+VPN is an acronym that stands for Virtual Private Network and using one is a great step toward securing your site.
 As long as you access your site via the service, all data flowing in or out is encrypted and your local IP address is hidden.
 If you’re looking for a good VPN for your needs, check out this article on the best VPN by VPNpro.

 Disallow File Editing